Why are we trialling the AI Assistant?

 How do I access the AI Assistant?

-When members are logged into the website, there will be a chat icon on the top right hand side of the screen on both desktop and mobile.
-Click on the icon to access the AI Assistant.
+Members will need to log into the website to access the AI Assistant.
+There will be a chat icon on the top right-hand side of any web page (including this one) that features the AI Assistant (on both desktop and mobile).
 There will also be a pop-up message above the chat icon to highlight its purpose.
+The chat icon appears on all pages in the Pay and Contracts area.

 Do I have to be a member to use the AI Assistant?